aishu-mohan/Iteration2/_pages/home-2.md

 						Find out more
 					</a>
 			<h2>achieving your goals</h2>
 		<p>Getting in shape forces you to face your biggest challenges, and sticking to a regular routine for a long period of time.
-Explore the various sports for speech/hearing impaired/wheelchair users along with contact details to ensure you know how to focus on team activities and sport to reach your goals. </p>
+Explore the various sports for speech/hearing impaired/wheelchair users along with contact details to ensure you know how to focus on team activities and sports.</p>
 			<a href="https://sportseeker.ml/?page_id=476" role="button">
 						Find out more
 					</a>